 If you have a pool, you want to be sure that you are providing a safe environment for your dog.
 Being prepared and knowing how to keep your dog safe from the water can save a life.
 Of course, many pet owners have pools, and have dogs that love the water.
 However, even if you have a dog that is an amazing swimmer, there are still some precautions you should take.

-Teach Him to Swim
+Teach Your Dog to Swim

 There are many resources to help you successfully teach your dog to swim.
 For many breeds, the skill of swimming comes naturally; to others, not so much.
-If you are unable to teach your dog to swim, or just don’t have the time to train him, there are trainers that can do the job for you.
+If you are unable to teach your dog to swim, or just don’t have the time to train them, there are canine swim teachers that can do the job for you.

-Invest in a Life Jacket
+Invest in a Doggy Life Jacket

 Get a Proper Pool Cover